 Dauntless and motivated by the simple flutter of the wind, Lami was always searching for an adventure of some kind or a game to play, an excuse to run.
 She liked skipping and ice cream, fudge and somersaults; and her ability to put a smile on anyone's face exceeded any expectation her father had of her, lifting her high in the air, above his head, towards the clouds.

 However, when she fell ill, he stopped seeing her altogether.
-Law never left her beside.
+Law never left her bedside.
 Her mother cried herself to sleep.

 She was never there in her daughter's last moments, trying to find a cure when she should have been by her side, sending her off with the gentle sound of her voice, easing her pain long enough for her to drift off into an endless sleep, light with the breeze.